AV-1996/MyPortfolio/README.md

 ### Ongoing Project 4: Database Creation Using Sales Data in Brazil

-  - Ongoing project involving constructing a simple database using Sales Data for more than 25 million orders across chain stores in Brazil for more efficient querying.
+  - Ongoing project involving constructing a simple database using Sales Data for more than 25 million orders across chain stores in Brazil using MySQL for more efficient data querying and updating.